GunnerLab/mcce4_tutorial/docs/guide/submit_shell.md

 ./submit_mcce4.sh # execute the submit shell
 ```

-We recommend using custom submit shells in conjunction with p_batch/pro_batch.
-These programs included with MCCE4-Alpha are able to accept a -custom flag and a local shell script, to execute it across all relevant jobs.
-Learn about this functionality here.
+We recommend using custom submit shells in conjunction with pro_batch.
+This program, included with MCCE4-Alpha, is able to accept a -custom flag and a local shell script, to execute it across all relevant PDBs.
+(Learn about pro_batch functionality here)[https://gunnerlab.github.io/mcce4_tutorial/docs/guide/p_batch/].